What to Expect Before, During, and After Your Home Inspection

 • During the home inspection, with collection taking place two business days later.

 • Scheduling depends on availability.
-If you have a preference for setup before or during the inspection, feel free to let me know — I’ll do my best to accommodate.
+If you have a preference for setup before or during the inspection, feel free to let me know and I’ll do my best to accommodate.

 🌧️ Weather Considerations